torvalds/linux/Documentation/trace/kprobetrace.rst

 Types
 -----
-Several types are supported for fetch-args.
+Several types are supported for fetchargs.
 Kprobe tracer will access memory by given type.
 Prefix 's' and 'u' means those types are signed and unsigned respectively. 'x' prefix implies it is unsigned.
 Traced arguments are shown in decimal ('s' and 'u') or hexadecimal ('x').
 Without type casting, 'x32'